Valdostana Chicken (Cheese and Ham Chicken)

-Heat the olive oil in a frying pan over medium heat, add the butter and as soon as it melts add the chicken in a single layer.
-Fry until golden in both sides -about 2 minutes per side-.
+Heat the olive oil in a frying pan over medium heat, add the butter and as soon as it melts, add the chicken in a single layer.
+Fry until golden on both sides (about 2 minutes per side).

 How to serve

 In many restaurants here in Rome this Valdostana chicken is served with cicoria alla romana (sauteed greens) or funghi trifolati (sauteed mushrooms).

 But you can also serve this Italian chicken dish with Italian roasted potatoes or mashed potatoes or a light green salad, all those recipes are perfect as a side dish.

 - TOMATO – Add 2 teaspoons of tomato paste to the pan, it will create a light and delicious tomato sauce for spooning over the chicken.